 BC’s public sector is officially carbon neutral, a first for any province or state in North America and an achievement that places British Columbia on the leading edge of climate action and growth in the clean energy and clean technology sectors.
 BC's Carbon Neutral Government Program was officially recognized for its efforts by the United Nations with a 2018 UN Momentum for Change Award.

 Under the Greenhouse Gas Reduction Targets Act, since 2008, all public sector organizations have reported annually on their plans and actions taken to reduce energy use and greenhouse gas (GHG) emissions.

-Since 2011, all public sector organisations also report their total GHG emissions for the calendar year as well as offset investments made to achieve net-zero emissions.
+Since 2010, all public sector organisations also report their total GHG emissions for the calendar year as well as offset investments made to achieve net-zero emissions.
 These reports are known as Carbon Neutral Action Reports (CNARs).

-Langara College's 2016 Carbon Neutral Action Report is now available.
+Langara College's 2017 Carbon Neutral Action Report is now available.